Zirlux Acetal Partials: Pros and Cons

-In the absence of a chairside scanner or for complex cases that involve missing teeth in multiple quadrants, bite registrations and impressions taken in scannable impression trays are sent to the dental laboratory.
-The records are scanned by the laboratory technician using a three-dimensional scanner that literally takes hundreds of images of the physical records at all angles in all dimensions.
+In the absence of a chairside scanner or for complex cases that involve missing teeth in multiple quadrants, bite registrations and impressions taken in scannable impression trays are sent to our dental laboratory.
+The records are scanned by a laboratory technician using a three-dimensional scanner that takes hundreds of images of the physical records at all angles in all dimensions.

 Zirlux Acetal Color Choices